New Dates! July 29 - August 1, 2022

-Due to ongoing health concerns and the realization that we cannot now plan something that may violate future New Mexico state health and safety regulations, whatever they are in July-August of this year, the Council of Stewards has decided to postpone the next in-person Mythcon until summer of 2022; the date will be July 29-August 1, 2022.
+Due to ongoing health concerns and the realization that we could not in early 2020 plan something that might have violated future New Mexico state health and safety regulations, whatever they are in July-August of that year, the Council of Stewards decided to postpone the next in-person Mythcon until summer of 2022; the date will be July 29-August 1, 2022.
 Our venue and Guests of Honor have all agreed to this change and the conference theme will remain the same.

-Your membership will automatically "roll over" to next year but if you cannot attend next year, please contact email@example.com and request a refund of your Mythcon 51 membership.
+Your membership in the canceled 2020 Mythcon will automatically "roll over" to 2022 but if you cannot attend then, please contact email@example.com and request a refund of your Mythcon 51 membership.
 For those who paid the non-member prices, your membership in the Mythopoeic Society associated with joining the conference will be extended by a year (again!).
 Thank you for understanding.

 Theme: The Mythic, the Fantastic, and the Alien